ozzyt7/EscapeTheDungeon-Game/README.md

 I made a short game in C that runs in terminal.
+Compile the file and run it in your terminal.
 When playing I recommended full screen the terminal while playing to have the optimal experience viewing the game.